OlevO1/headset-battery-indicator/README.md

 ## Development

+Git, Rust and Cargo need to be installed.

-This project depends on a number of Rust crates, and additionally [hidapi](https://github.com/libusb/hidapi) and [HeadsetControl](https://github.com/Sapd/HeadsetControl) which are stored as submodules in the [vendor](./vendor/) directory.
+Additionally, this project depends on [hidapi](https://github.com/libusb/hidapi) and [HeadsetControl](https://github.com/Sapd/HeadsetControl) which are stored as Git submodules in the [vendor](./vendor/) directory.
 Those C/C++ projects are built in [build.rs](./build.rs) using the `cc` crate.

-Rust and Cargo need to be installed.
-Additionally, this project builds HeadsetControl as a library (see [build.rs](./build.rs)).
-Visual Studio 2019 or later with "Desktop development with C++","Windows SDK" and "MSVC ..
+The MSVC compiler is also required.
+Install Visual Studio 2019 or later with "Desktop development with C++","Windows SDK" and "MSVC ..
 C++ x64/x86 build tools" workloads.

-To develop this project, first clone this repository:
+To get started with developing the project, first clone this repository:

 ```sh
 git clone https://github.com/aarol/headset-battery-indicator --recursive